 Our future success depends, to a great degree, on our ability to retain, attract, expand, integrate, and train our management team and other key personnel, such as qualified engineering, service, sales, marketing, and other staff.
 We compete for key personnel with other medical equipment and software manufacturers and technology companies, as well as universities and research institutions.
-Competition for qualified personnel has increased over the past year.
-Because this competition is intense, particularly in Utah, where unemployment rates are relatively low, compensation-related costs could increase significantly if the supply of qualified personnel decreases or demand increases.
+Competition for qualified personnel has increased over the past years.
+Because this competition is intense, particularly in Utah, where unemployment rates are relatively low, compensation-related costs could increase significantly.
 If we are unable to hire and train qualified personnel, we may not be able to maintain or expand our business.
 Additionally, if we are unable to retain key personnel, we may not be able to replace them readily or on terms that are reasonable, which also could hurt our business.